-The Company is exposed to equity price risks arising from investments in listed equity securities and investments in UITF.
+The Company is exposed to equity price risks arising from investments in listed equity securities.
 Investments in equity securities could either be held for strategic or trading purposes.

-The risk is managed by the Fund Manager by actively monitoring the domestic equity market and movements in NAVPU of investments in UITF.
+The risk is managed by the Fund Manager by actively monitoring the domestic equity market.
 Portfolios are traded based on a combination of regularly-carried out fundamental and technical analyses of stock prices.

-Based on the exposure to equity price risks at the end of each reporting period, if equity prices and NAVPU of investments in UITF had been 2% higher or lower, profit or loss for the years ended December 31, 2021, 2020 and 2019 would have increased or decreased by P20,672,536, P22,176,230 and P23,086,403, respectively.
+Based on the exposure to equity price risks at the end of each reporting period, if equity prices had been 2% higher or lower, profit or loss for the years ended December 31, 2022, 2021 and 2020 would have increased or decreased by P13,396,239, P20,672,536 and P22,176,230, respectively.